-Since 2000, Fishman has been the subject of over a dozen one-person exhibitions in New York, London, Paris, Berlin, Chicago, Los Angeles, St. Louis, and Thessaloniki.
+Since 2000, Fishman has been the subject of over two dozen one-person exhibitions in New York, London, Paris, Berlin, Chicago, Los Angeles, St. Louis, and Thessaloniki.
 Her work has also been featured in a number of group exhibitions dealing with color, conceptual and cultural concerns, technology, and medication, including: "Infinitesimal Eternity: Making Images in the Face of Spectacle", at Yale University's 32 Edgewood Gallery in New Haven, CT; "Michigan Masters Invitational" at the Kresge Art Museum in East Lansing, MI; "2007 Op Art: Then and Now," at the Columbus Museum of Art, Columbus, Ohio; "Optical Edge," at the Pratt Manhattan Gallery in New York, curated by Robert C. Morgan; "Extreme Abstraction," at the Galerie Jean-Luc et Takako Richard, 2006; "Dreaming of a More Better Future," at the Cleveland Art Institute Gallery, 2005; "Post-Digital Painting," at Cranbrook Art Museum, 2003; "Colorforms," at the Detroit Artists Market, 2001; "Made," at Post gallery in Los Angeles, 2001; "Go Ask Alice, Post, Los Angeles, 2000; "Prime Focus," at Illinois State University, Normal, IL, 1998; "Techno Seduction," at Cooper Union Galleries in New York, 1997; "Colors, Contrasts and Cultures", at the Discovery Museum, Bridgeport, CT; and "Technology Culture," at the Erie Art Museum, Erie, PA, 1996.

 Ms. Fishman has received numerous grants including a Guggenheim Fellowship Award in 2005, a Louis Comfort Tiffany Foundation Award in 2003, a National Endowment for the Arts Fellowship Grant in 1989, two Artist Space Grants in 1986 and 1990, and a Ford Foundation Grant in 1979.